Helping my Child at Home

 Partnership with parents is vital to support the development of our children.
 As a school we want to give you the tools to help you support and reinforce the learning that your child experiences at home.

 Your child will taught a range of strategies to solve calculations and problems in arrange of domains, from place value to geometry and statistics.
 Our calculation policy explains our expectations and methods and will help you use the age appropriate strategy at home.

 As your child develops greater confidence, speed and fluency in reading the support they require at home changes from listening to them and helping them sound out and decode words to more challenging conversations about what they have read and exploring author style, word choice and justifying their opinions making reference to the text to support their ideas.
 This leaflet includes guidance on helping your child with their reading.

 It is important that children are reading a range of types of books at a level appropriate to their age and reading ability.
 We aim to promote a love of reading but to also widen their reading diet.
-Encouraging our children to read different authors and quality texts is a challenge for parents, please see our reading lists.
+Encouraging our children to read different authors and quality texts is a challenge for parents.

 The National Curriculum 2014 raised the expectation and importance of correct spelling from an early age.
 The age appropriate spelling information and word lists are HERE (Link to

 Stated in the National Curriculum: Pupils should be taught to:

 - use the diagonal and horizontal strokes that are needed to join letters and understand which letters, when adjacent to one another, are best left unjoined

 - increase the legibility, consistency and quality of their handwriting, [for example, by ensuring that the downstrokes of letters are parallel and equidistant, and that lines of writing are spaced sufficiently so that the ascenders and descenders of letters do not touch]